lehnertu/TEUFEL/README.md

 The particles are distributed over several compute nodes which comminicate using OpenMPI.
 In this computing model a Bunch() is an ensemble of particles residing on a single compute node.
-The Beam() comprises all bunches (and thus all particles).
-Within the Beam() object all MPI communication is handled.
+The Beam() may contain a number of bunches with different properties (like mass and charge of the particles).
+The Beam() is distributed over all available compute nodes which each track their own particles independently.

 Every particle stores its full trajectory data.
 All field computation is done after the tracking is finished.
+Every compute node computes the fields of its own particles which are then gatherd onto the root node for file output.

 Functionality
 -------------
 - particle tracking using different pusher algorithms (Euler, Vay)<br>
   see \ref ChargedParticle
-- radiation emission towards a single observation point
+- radiation emission towards a single observation point or observation screen
 - several external field objects (homogeneous dipole, planar undulator ...)
+- the trackig problem is defined by a human-readable XML file
+- a built-in calculator allows easy computation of input parameters within the input file

 Build and Installation
 ----------------------